flatcar-archive/flatcar-docs/os/booting-on-rackspace.md

  2. Click on 'Servers'
  3. Click on 'Create Server'
  4. Choose server name and region
- 5. Click on 'Linux', then on 'Flatcar Linux' and finally choose '(alpha)' or '(beta)' version
+ 5. Click on 'Linux', then on 'Flatcar Container Linux' and finally choose '(alpha)' or '(beta)' version
  6. Choose flavor and use 'Advanced Options' to select SSH Key -- if available
  7. Click on 'Create Server'

-## Using Flatcar Linux
+## Using Flatcar Container Linux

 Now that you have a machine booted it is time to play around.
-Check out the [Flatcar Linux Quickstart](quickstart.md) guide or dig into [more specific topics](https://docs.flatcar-linux.org).
+Check out the [Flatcar Container Linux Quickstart](quickstart.md) guide or dig into [more specific topics](https://docs.flatcar-linux.org).